2020 São Paulo Challenger de Tênis

 The 2020 São Paulo Challenger de Tênis is a professional tennis tournament to be played on clay courts.
 It is the sixth edition of the tournament which is part of the 2020 ATP Challenger Tour.
 It takes place in São Paulo, Brazil between 23 and 29 November 2020.
+It was originally scheduled to take place in Florianópolis (hardcourt) but was relocated to São Paulo (clay court) and took the São Paulo Challenger de Tênis namesake after restrictions in Santa Catarina state due to the COVID-19 pandemic.